-targeted surveillance, as described in Chapter 1.4., has been in place in the compartment for at least the last [two] years without detection of Ranavirus species, and basic biosecurity conditions have been continuously met for at least [one] year prior to commencement of targeted surveillance;
+targeted surveillance, as described in Chapter 1.4., has been in place in the compartment for at least the last [two] years without detection of Ranavirus species, and basic biosecurity conditions have been continuously met and have been in place for at least [one] year prior to commencement of targeted surveillance;

-- 2) it previously made a self-declaration of freedom for a compartment from infection with Ranavirus species and subsequently lost its free status due to the detection of Ranavirus species in the compartment but the following conditions have been met: - a) all aquatic animals within the compartment have been killed and disposed of by means that minimise the likelihood of further transmission of Ranavirus species, the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed, and the compartment has been fallowed as described in Chapter 4.7.; and - b) previously existing basic biosecurity conditions, including the compartment biosecurity plan, have been reviewed and modified as necessary and have continuously been in place from the time of restocking with aquatic animals from an approved pathogen free source in accordance with the requirements of Articles 8.3.9. and 8.3.10. as appropriate; and - targeted surveillance, as described in Chapter 1.4., has been in place for at least the last [one] year without detection of Ranavirus species.
+- 2) it previously made a self-declaration of freedom for a compartment from infection with Ranavirus species and subsequently lost its free status due to the detection of Ranavirus species in the compartment but the following conditions have been met: - a) all aquatic animals within the compartment have been killed and disposed of by means that minimise the likelihood of further transmission of Ranavirus species, the appropriate disinfection procedures (as described in Chapter 4.4.) have been completed, and the compartment has been fallowed as described in Chapter 4.7.; and - b) previously existing basic biosecurity conditions, including the compartment biosecurity plan, have been reviewed and modified as necessary and have continuously been in place from the time of restocking with aquatic animals from an approved pathogen free source in accordance with the requirements of Articles 8.3.9. and 8.3.10. as appropriate; and - c) one survey for infection with Ranavirus species has been completed at least [six months] after restocking (as described in Article 1.4.14.) without detection of the pathogen.